PGP vs. SecureSend: What’s the Difference?

 Does my recipient need to install Canary Mail to read a SecureSend email?

-No. Recipients can read SecureSend messages in any standard web browser without installing any software.
+No. Recipients can read SecureSend messages and download attachments in any standard web browser without installing any software.

 How do I manage PGP keys on a Mac?

-Canary Mail simplifies key management by allowing you to generate or import keys directly within the app.
-For more help, visit our key-management help page.
+Canary Mail simplifies the process by allowing you to generate or import keys directly within the app interface.
+For a step-by-step walkthrough, visit our iPhone and Mac encryption guidance.